|Gender||Male or Female|

-Reputation is the attitude and history other NPCs and companies have towards the character.
+Reputation is the attitude and history that other NPCs and companies have towards the character.
 Based on past interactions, jobs, and contracts, NPCs may behave more or less favourably towards the character than to a stranger.
 A positive reputation may earn higher pay, secure more valuable contracts, or gain additional support.

 The current reputation system in the Star Citizen Alpha is Crime rating, which determines how lawful or unlawful a player is.
-Certain actions, like destroying neutral ships or disabling comm arrays, will increase your crime rating. < citation needed >
+Certain actions, like destroying neutral ships or disabling comm arrays, will increase your crime rating. [citation needed ]

 Citizenship is a status within the UEE held by exemplary members of society, elevated from civilian status.
 They enjoy greater benefits within the UEE, such as reduced taxes and the ability to work for the government.
-Player characters can also gain and lose citizenship just like any person in the UEE, gaining or losing its benefits accordingly.
+Player characters can also gain and lose citizenship just like any person in the UEE, gaining or losing their benefits accordingly.

 Injury and Death